YHJYH/Machine_Learning/projects/Master_Thesis/papers/texture_bias.md

 **A way of Data augmentation to reduce texture bias and increase shape bias.**

+> While both architecture and training objective have an effect on the level of texture bias in a model, the statistics of the training dataset are the most important factor.
+Changing these statistics using data augmentations qualitatively similar to those induced by the human visual system and visual environment is the most effective way to instill in CNNs shape-biased representations like those documented in the human psychological literature.

 Finding:
 - when trained on datasets of images with **conflicting shape and texture**, CNNs learn to classify by shape at least as easily as by texture.
 - apparent differences in the way humans and ImageNet-trained CNNs process images may arise from differences in the data that they see.